V1B3hR/nethical/README.md

 ```
 ### Executive Summary
 Several high and medium risk issues were identified.
 Open SSH and HTTP ports provide potential entry points.
 Outdated Apache version with public vulnerabilities is running.
-Sensitive directories were found and should be secured.
+Sensitive directories were [...]

 ### Open Ports Analysis (from Nmap)
 - 22/tcp (SSH) – Secure if strong credentials, but exposed